citelao/sensible/_coffee_shop/6-traditional.md

     title: The other threats
 ---

-If you've learned about cybersecurity before, you've almost certainly heard of the first three items in the VERIS schema (discussed in [the last section]({{site.baseurl}}/how_hacked/)): hacking, malware, and phishing.
+If you've learned about cybersecurity before, you've almost certainly heard of the first three items in the VERIS schema (discussed in [the last section]({{site.baseurl}}/how_hacked/)): Hacking, malware, & phishing.

 These are the typical "cyber" threats you see reported on, but ask yourself the important questions: are these threats scalable or can they be large-scale?